Label Noise Robustness of Conformal Prediction: Experiments

-In words, the image miscoverage loss measures the proportion of depth values that were not covered in a given image.
 For this purpose, we employ the calibration scheme \texttt{Rolling RC}~\citep{feldman2022achieving}, which constructs uncertainty sets in an online setting with a valid risk guarantee in the sense of~\eqref{eq:online_risk_requirement}.
 We follow the experimental protocol outlined in \cite[Section 4.2]{feldman2022achieving} and apply \texttt{Rolling RC} with an exponential stretching to control the image miscoverage loss at different levels on the observed, noisy, labels.
 We use LeReS~\citep{leres} as a base model, which was pre-trained on a clean training set that corresponds to timestamps 1,...,6000.
 We continue training it and updating the calibration scheme in an online fashion on the following 2000 timestamps.
 We consider these samples, indexed by 6001 to 8000, as a validation set and use it to choose the calibration's hyperparameters, as explained in \cite[Section 4.2]{feldman2022achieving}.
-Finally, we continue the online procedure on the test samples whose indexes correspond to 8001 to 1000, and measure the performance on the clean and noisy versions of this test set.
+Finally, we continue the online procedure on the test samples whose indexes correspond to 8001 to 10000, and measure the performance on the clean and noisy versions of this test set.

 Figure~\ref{fig:online_image_miscoverage} displays the risk achieved by this technique over the clean and corrupted labels.
 This figure indicates that \texttt{Rolling RC} attain valid image miscoverage over the unknown noiseless labels.
 This is not a surprise, as it is supported by Proposition~\ref{prop:image_miscoverage} which guarantees conservative image miscoverage under label noise in an offline setting, and Proposition~\ref{prop:online} which states that the former result applies to an online learning setting as well.